-the database to a fully consistent physical state.
+Note that there is a point during the undo phase where the bucket is in an inconsistent physical state, although normally the redo phase is able to bring the database to a fully consistent physical state.
 We handle this by obtaining a runtime lock on the bucket during normal operation.
 This runtime lock blocks any attempt to write log entries that alter a bucket that is being split, so we know that no other logical operations will attempt to access an inconsistent bucket.

-Since the second implementation of the linear hash table uses logical undo, we are able to allow concurrent updates to different portions of the table.
+Since the second implementation of the linear hash table uses logical undo, we are able to allow concurrent updates to di erent portions of the table.
 This is not true in the case of the implementation that uses pure physical logging, as physical undo cannot generally tolerate concurrent structural modifications to data structures.